 Hailing from Shaker Heights, Ohio, the Derrick Brothers have traveled extensively in Germany, France, Austria, Mexico, Egypt, Columbia, and Ecuador before arriving in Los Angeles.

 A member of the “Go Blue!” nation, Christopher graduated from the University of Michigan.
 William started off at West Virginia University then graduated from Ohio University.
 They joined together again at USC’s summer intensive production workshop and UCLA’s extension program.
 They went on to write, edit, produce and direct several short films, commercials, music videos and documentaries.

 They immediately wrote and directed the short film THE CHOP SHOP, which premiered at the Atom Films’ Digital Filmmakers Showcase as part of the Sundance Film Festival.

-In 2005, Christopher had a bad feeling about the economy and collaborated with William to write and direct a sci-fi satire called GRACE PERIOD (aka F*CK YOU, PAY ME!) starring the Olympian Carl Lewis and Leonard Roberts (co-star of Drumline and the NBC show “Heroes”).
+In 2005, Christopher had a bad feeling about the economy and collaborated with William to write and direct a sci-fi satire called GRACE PERIOD (aka F*CK YOU, PAY ME!) starring the Olympian Carl Lewis and Leonard Roberts (co-star of Lifetime’s “The Client List” and currently on TNT’s “Major Crimes”).
 F*CK YOU, PAY ME! won “best short film” in multiple international film festivals, including the Hollywood Black Film Festival, the Arizona Verizon-Wireless Black Film Festival, Amsterdam’s Africa in the Picture Film Festival.